2022 Bear Paw Festival Vendor Court

 Vendor and all other personnel authorized by the BPFVC Manager to use all or any portion of the BPFVC grounds shall comply with any and all federal, state and local laws, statutes, enactments, rules, mandates and regulations of any kind or nature whatsoever while in the use of BPFVC grounds.
 Copies of current Municipality of Anchorage Health Department permits to operate in the BPFVC shall be delivered to the BPFVC Manager before Vendor first occupies Reserved Space.
 Vendors selling fresh or frozen fish shall also provide the BPFVC Manager with copies of appropriate Municipality of Anchorage and/or State of Alaska permits and certificates.
 Food Vendors should contact the Municipal Health Department to obtain information, temporary food permit and food handler’s training.

-BPFVC Manager shall not be liable for any damage or expense incurred by Vendor in the event the show is delayed, interrupted or not held as scheduled.
-If, for any reason beyond the control of the BPFVC Manager, the show is not held, BPFVC Manager may retain so much of the amount paid by Vendors as necessary to defray expenses already incurred by the management.
+BPFVC Manager shall not be liable for any damage or expense incurred by Vendor in the event the BPFVC is delayed, interrupted, relocated or not held as scheduled.
+If, for any reason beyond the control of BPFVC Manager, the BPFVC is not held then the BPFVC Manager will retain so much of the amount paid by Vendors as necessary to defray expenses already incurred by the BPFVC Manager.
+Any amount not retained by the BPFVC Manager will be credited back to the Vendors account with Alaska Markets & Events, Inc. and can be used towards a future event with AMEI within the same calendar year.
+No refunds of paid funds will be offered for any reason.

 Pricing of goods sold at the BPFVC is solely the responsibility of Vendors.